 Sometimes, selecting the 'Install fast Grub4dos USB 2.0 drive' option in the Utilities Menu can dramatically increase performance by replacing the BIOS USB driver with grub4dos's own, much-faster, USB driver (USB 2.0 only - limited USB controller support).
 You can configure the MyE2B.cfg file to always load this driver by default (but it may cause problems on some systems).

 When E2B boots, it enumerates all the files in the \_ISO\MAINMENU folder and any files in sub-folders under that.
 The more files there are, the longer it will take to get to the Main Menu.
 You can move files to the other menu folders to improve the initial boot time.
-If you want a lot of files under the MAINMENU folder, then consider using FASTLOAD (see below).
+If you really want to keep a lot of files under the MAINMENU folder, then consider using FASTLOAD...

-Enable FASTLOAD (Main menu is cached on first boot)
+2. FASTLOAD (the Main menu is cached after the first boot)

-When Easy2Boot is in FASTLOAD mode, and if you then change the contents of the USB drive, you will need to use the REFRESH (F8) option in the Main menu to update the cached copy of the menu so that the Main menu will be updated with the new contents.
+When Easy2Boot is in FASTLOAD mode, and if you then change the contents of the USB drive you will need to use the Rebuild Main Menu (F8) menu entry in the Main menu to update the cached copy of the Main menu so that the Main menu will be updated with the new contents.
 See my blog for more details here.

 How FASTLOAD works